 Known as “The Good Morning India Girl” Roopa Gulati is a renowned chef, food editor and also a TV host with NDTV Breakfast Show.
 Her all-encompassing love for food and cooking has made her cook each and everything right from a chocolate cake to a biryani.

 6. Shatbhi Basu

-Shatbhi Basu is India’s first lady bartender and also a food and beverage consultant breaking multiple gender and career stereotypes.
-Choosing a profession that has had her deal with skepticism, she marched forward with enthusiasm and is currently heading a bartending academy called “STIR” in Mumbai which started in the year 1997 and also provides a pioneering platform to those who want to become professional bartenders.
+Shatbhi Basu is India’s first lady bartender and also a food and beverage consultant breaking multiple genders and career stereotypes.
+Choosing a profession that has had her deal with scepticism, she marched forward with enthusiasm and is currently heading a bartending academy called “STIR” in Mumbai which started in the year 1997 and also provides a pioneering platform to those who want to become professional bartenders.

 7. Anjum Anand